 All three are contributing to the two barrel aged beers we have aging now.
 I have plenty of other beer nerd friends, they just don't have anything online that I can point you towards (that I'm aware of anyway).

 Saturday, April 18, 2009

 If brewing your own beer is the next logical step for many people after realizing that they love drinking beer, then growing your own ingredients in the next step for many people after they learn that they love brewing.
+That's where The Homebrewer's Garden comes in.
 I think the idea of growing hops at home has been really boosted by the hop shortage (which makes growing hops seem like a real cost saver) and the popularity of fresh hopped ales (something that is only possible if you have a very local source for hops).
 Growing grains and herbs for brewing doesn't have the same popularity, but there are some homebrewers out there doing it.

 Content: The book is divided into three main sections covering the growing, processing, and use of hops, herbs, and grains.

 Hops: This is the section I think most homebrews will be interested in.
 The chapter does a good enough job covering the subject that someone who doesn't have any/much experience gardening can do a pretty good job.
 It starts with simple topics like what type of hops to choose, where to plant them, and how to plant them.
 It then moves onto more complex topics like soil pH adjustment and trellis design.
 There are plenty of good drawing when it comes to something like trellis design that are very helpful.

 The book was written more than 10 years ago so it may be a bit lacking on some of the newer varieties of hops.
 That said I think most people start out growing something classic like cascades before moving on to sterling or sunbeam (plus whoever you are buying the rhizome from should be able to give you some basic information).